 Click title or picture for full article.

-Although a pre-packaged survival kit might be sufficient, choosing your own components for your kit can make a substantial difference.
+Although a pre-packaged survival kit might be sufficient for some situations, choosing and practising with your own kit components can make a substantial difference.
+As with any other learned skill, repetition is the key.
+Fire making skills will most likely be needed when its wet and cold not during a sunny 80 degree day.
 The more familiar you are with the terrain you will travel, the simpler your selection becomes.

-Do not wait to be in the middle of a survival situation to learn how to use your emergency equipment.
+Do not wait to find yourself in a stressful emergency situation to learn if your gear or skills are sufficient.

 WATER